SplashCodeDex/Unlimited-Cloud-VM-Storage/README.md

 source ~/.bashrc  # or ~/.zshrc, ~/.bash_profile
 ```

-The installer is designed to be robust and resilient.
-It will:

-*   **Check for dependencies** and offer to install them for you.
-   **Guide you through a first-time setup** to configure your workspace directory.
-*   **Non-invasively integrate with your shell** for a seamless experience.

 ### Uninstallation

-We believe a great tool should be as easy to remove as it is to install.
-The uninstaller will:

-*   **Remove all traces of the tool** from your system.
-*   **Cleanly unload the shell function**, making the removal immediate.
-*   **Optionally remove all user data**, including your workspace history and cached repositories.

 ```bash
 # Navigate to the project directory and run the installer with the --uninstall flag